OctopusDeploy/docs/docs/infrastructure/workers/dynamic-worker-pools.md

 ### Ubuntu 18.04

 :::warning
-Ubuntu 18.04 images will be removed on 1 April 2023.
-Please refer to [planned transition to Ubuntu 22.04](https://www.example.com/TODO) for further details.
+Ubuntu 18.04 images will be removed on 3 April 2023.
+Please refer to [Ubuntu 18.04 end-of-life](/docs/infrastructure/workers/dynamic-worker-pools/ubuntu-1804-end-of-life.md) for further details.
 :::

 Each `Ubuntu Server 18.04` worker is provisioned with a baseline of tools including (but not limited to):